 NOTE: Never introduce water into the fixture faster than the waste outlet can carry it away.
+Do not use steam or high pressure system to clean the case, as seals may be broken which will cause the case to leak.

 When cleaning lighted shelves, wipe down with a wet sponge or cloth so that water does not enter the light rails.
-DO NOT USE A HOSE OR SUBMERCE SHELVES IN WATER.
-BE SURE REFRIGERATION IS TURNED OFF AND ALL ELECTRICAL IS OFF BEFORE WASHING YOUR REFRIGERATOR.
+DO NOT USE A HOSE OR SUBMERGE SHELVES IN WATER.